Traffic Management FAQ

 For example, the following ingress resource matches requests for the example.com host, with /helloworld as the URL.

 cat <<EOF | kubectl create -f - apiVersion: extensions/v1beta1 kind: Ingress metadata: name: simple-ingress annotations: kubernetes.io/ingress.class: istio spec: rules: - host: example.com http: paths: - path: /helloworld backend: serviceName: myservice servicePort: grpc EOF

-However, the following rules will not work because it uses regular expressions in the path and uses
+However, the following rules will not work because they use regular expressions in the path and

 cat <<EOF | kubectl create -f - apiVersion: extensions/v1beta1 kind: Ingress metadata: name: this-will-not-work annotations: kubernetes.io/ingress.class: istio # Ingress annotations other than ingress class will not be honored ingress.kubernetes.io/rewrite-target: / spec: rules: - host: example.com http: paths: - path: /hello(.*?)world/ backend: serviceName: myservice servicePort: grpc EOF